-DEBORAH YOUNGLAO is a mostly self-taught artist who uses the luxurious fibers of silk to portray her love of nature.
+DEBORAH YOUNGLAO is a mostly self-taught artist.
 Her background is a diverse one: in addition to her native Caribbean island of Trinidad, Deborah has lived in Barbados, Ireland, Canada and 4 states in the US, including her current home of North Carolina.
-Flora, fauna, colors, shapes and lines inspired by nature come to life on shimmering silk painted with vibrant liquid dyes.

 An accomplished silk painter for many years - she achieved Silk Painters International Master Silk Painter status in 2010 - Deborah has transitioned to abstract acrylic painting and watching colors, shapes and lines come to life on her canvas.

 I have always been fascinated by the movement of colors across a surface, forming new colors and shapes as they go.
 After decades of watching this drama unfold with liquid dyes painted onto silk, about a year ago I transitioned to pouring acrylics onto canvas.
 This evolution seemed quite natural - I merely exchanged color movement in one fluid medium to another!

 I love that pouring paints is such an interactive process - it’s a dance between the artist and the liquid colors as I tilt the canvas and make the colors spread.
 I’m excited by the developing spontaneous organic textures and shapes that take on a life of their own.
 Fingers, a palette knife, and air blown onto the wet paint help me nudge the painting in the direction I want it to go, but I have to be open to letting the painting speak for itself.
 The result is a dynamic creation that can never be reproduced, so that each piece is truly one-of-a-kind.

 My inspiration is simple - the need to create.
 To create with color.
 To create patterns reminiscent of Mother Nature.
 The need to experiment with different techniques and materials.